EstherVianna/Portifolio/README.md

 - Responsive design;

 ## 🪄 Own inspiration
-In this project I tried to do something out of the dev bubble!
-No neon colors, no purple and blue color pallet.
-I had only one thing in my mind: represent my skin color and where I'm from, show everybody I'm a black woman and are capable of anything I want.
-Some people starts from nothing and we just have to keep ahead!
+In this project, I tried to do something outside the dev bubble!
+No neon colors, no purple and blue color palette.
+I had only one thing in mind: to represent my skin color and where I come from, to show everybody that I am a black woman and am capable of anything I want.
+Some people start from nothing and we just have to keep moving forward!

+## ✅ Deploy
+<a href="" target="_blank> My Portfolio <a/>